-You can be charged with assault if you caused a physical harm or injury to someone else, or if you purposefully threatened physical harm.
-There are different types of assault that may be charged in Texas, and the penalties can be harsh, depending on the circumstances and the level of the charge.
-If you are charged with assault, Plano assault defense lawyer Casey Davis can help you fight for your rights and build the strongest available defense under the circumstances.Definition of Assault
+You can be charged with assault family violence if you caused a physical harm or injury to someone else, or if you purposefully threatened physical harm.
+There are different types of assault domestic violence that may be charged in Texas, and the penalties can be harsh, depending on the circumstances and the level of the charge.
+If you are charged with family violence assault, Plano defense lawyer Casey Davis can help you fight for your rights and build the strongest available defense under the circumstances.Definition of Assault

 Assault can involve intentionally, recklessly, or knowingly causing injuries or physical harm.
 It can also involve making deliberate threats to someone else that involve imminent physical harm.
 It can also involve the use of physical contact that is knowingly provocative or offensive on someone else.
 An assault will be classified as aggravated assault if a weapon was used to commit the assault or if the assault resulted in a serious injury.Misdemeanor Assault

 There are six kinds of assault that may be charged in the state of Texas.
 The first kind is least penalized and is charged as a Class C misdemeanor.
 You can be charged with this type of assault if a prosecutor believes that you physically touched someone in a provocative or offensive way or issued a threat of harm to someone, but no injury resulted.